“Hello World” function(Lambda) for AWS using the serverless framework

 Now, Let’s start with our function at AWS— Lambda:

-- Create our first function using following command
+- Create our first function using the following command

 sls create --template aws-nodejs --path aws